rschristopher/rschristopher.github.io/src/custody/index.md

 > If the bank loses your money, or accidentally leaks your identity in a data breach resulting in your accounts being liquidated, there's nothing you could have done (other than not use the bank).

-Why would I want to be a bank?
+!!! question "Why would I want to be a bank?"

-> Because the banks aren't competent.
+  Because the banks aren't competent.
   And Bitcoin allows superior custody services that no bank or institution will be able to match.

-> Proper self-custody is no more complicated than changing a light-bulb.
+  *Proper self-custody is no more complicated than changing a light-bulb.*

-> But imagine asking a person in the middle ages to change a light bulb.
-They'd be confused and possibly would electrocute themselves.
+  But imagine asking a person in the middle ages to change a light bulb.
+  They'd be confused and
+  without explicit instructions
+  they would probably
+  electrocute themselves.
-> Bitcoin is no different.
+  Bitcoin is no different.
   Future generations will laugh at you for being so hopeless ignorant of what will seem obvious and intuitive to them.